killuhwhale/reportr/README.md

   - Delete Dairy base
     - No way to delete dairy base

   - Remove amount_applied & Lbs/acre salt on Commercial fertilizer TSV
     - Remove from upload process and DB schema

+  - Decided to NOT use spreadsheet calculated columns
+    - Freshwater App uses precalculated totalN from spreadsheet

   - (BUG) No validation checks
     - All Spreadsheets need Numeric Data Validation.
 Could add to Spreadsheet but should also be in the code.
       - Check website by entering wrong info and implement it.